Information for Current Graduate Students

 Eligibility is limited to humanities or social science scholars who

-work in the "law and society" tradition and plan to compete for a university teaching position in the U.S. market.
+work in the "Law and Society" tradition and plan to compete for a university teaching position in the U.S. market.

-- Tuition and Living Expenses
+- Estimated Tuition and Living Expenses

-- Campus Information and Visitor Center
+- Campus and Visitor Relations

 - Office of International Student Services